Picts: Society

 The technology of everyday life is not well recorded, but archaeological evidence shows it to have been similar to that in Ireland and Anglo-Saxon England.
 Recently evidence has been found of watermills in Pictland.
 Kilns were used for drying kernels of wheat or barley, not otherwise easy in the changeable, temperate climate.

 The early Picts are associated with piracy and raiding along the coasts of Roman Britain.
 Even in the Late Middle Ages, the line between traders and pirates was unclear, so that Pictish pirates were probably merchants on other occasions.
 It is generally assumed that trade collapsed with the Roman Empire, but this is to overstate the case.
 There is only limited evidence of long-distance trade with Pictland, but tableware and storage vessels from Gaul, probably transported up the Irish Sea, have been found.
 This trade may have been controlled from Dunadd in Dál Riata, where such goods appear to have been common.
 While long-distance travel was unusual in Pictish times, it was far from unknown as stories of missionaries, travelling clerics and exiles show.

 Brochs are popularly associated with the Picts.
-Although these were built earlier in the Iron Age, with construction ending around 100 AD, they remained in use into and beyond the Pictish period.
+Although built earlier in the Iron Age, with construction ending around 100 AD, they remained in use beyond the Pictish period.
 Crannogs, which may originate in Neolithic Scotland, may have been rebuilt, and some were still in use in the time of the Picts.
 The most common sort of buildings would have been roundhouses and rectangular timbered halls.
 While many churches were built in wood, from the early 8th century, if not earlier, some were built in stone.

 The Picts are often said to have tattooed themselves, but evidence for this is limited.
 Naturalistic depictions of Pictish nobles, hunters and warriors, male and female, without obvious tattoos, are found on monumental stones.
-These stones include inscriptions in Latin and ogham script, not all of which have been deciphered.
-The well-known Pictish symbols found on standing stones and other artifacts have defied attempts at translation over the centuries.
+These include inscriptions in Latin and ogham script, not all of which have been deciphered.
+The well-known Pictish symbols found on standing stones and other artefacts have defied attempts at translation over the centuries.
 Pictish art can be classed as "Celtic" and later as Insular.
 Irish poets portrayed their Pictish counterparts as very much like themselves.